13,99 €

 Autorenporträt

-S T Kimbrough, Jr. holds a PhD from Princeton Theological Seminary and is currently a research fellow of the Center for Studies in the Wesleyan Tradition at Duke Divinity School.
-He has taught on leading theological faculties in Europe (Bonn University, Germany) and the USA (Princeton, New Brunswick, Wesley [Washington, DC], and Drew University).
-He has published numerous books with Wipf and Stock including The Lyrical Theology of Charles Wesley; Radical Grace: Justice for the Poor and Marginalized; Partakers of the Life Divine; and over a dozen books of poetry.
+S T Kimbrough, Jr. holds a PhD from Princeton Theological Seminary and is currently a research fellow of the Center of Studies in the Wesleyan Tradition at Duke Divinity School.
+He has taught on leading theological faculties in Europe and the USA.
+He has published numerous books with Wipf and Stock including Partakers in the Life Divine, which also addresses Charles Wesley's thought and that of Eastern Orthodoxy; The Lyrical Theology of Charles Wesley; Radical Grace; and many books of poetry.